aionnetwork/aion-docs/kernel/networks/mastery_testnet.en.md

 This will create a new `config.xml` file with the default config settings.
 Alternatively, you can copy and paste the contents of [this file](https://github.com/aionnetwork/aion/blob/testnet_q3_mastery/modBoot/resource/`config.xml`).

-Make sure you have the seed nodes from the above linked file in your `config.xml` file before starting the kernel.
+Make sure you have the seed nodes from the above-linked file in your `config.xml` file before starting the kernel.

 ## Obtaining Test Currency